TiiaAurora/LS-public-issue-tracker/patchnotes.md

+# November 10th, 2022</h2>
+ -Added obsolete notice to the tripod planning page as it should not be needed after the upcoming game update.

 # October 30th, 2022
 - Added class engravings for the classes: Glavier, Destroyer, Arcana and Machinist.
 Thanks to shyce for the report.
 - Removed redundant setting for event carousel.